nicwise/FreeAgent/FreeAgent.Tests/readme.txt

 {
     public class KeyStorage
     {
+        public static bool UseSandbox = true;
+        public static bool UseProxy = false;

         public static string AppKey = "YOUR_API_KEY_HERE";
         public static string AppSecret = "YOUR_API_SECRET_HERE";

         public static string RefreshToken = "TOKEN TO USE FOR REFRESHING";
     }
 }

+If you use a local proxy be sure to change UseProxy to true and change the proxy as required.

 To make a new RefreshToken, you can use the Google OAuth playground, or: